Skip to Main Content

 Students will discuss the impact of trauma on the brain along with adverse childhood experiences impacting health and development.
 Students will give special consideration to what happens when typical childhood development is interrupted and how to get it back on track.
 Students will explore both secure and insecure attachment styles as they relate to developmental trauma.
 Prerequisite: None

 Students will identify the causes and effects of stress and interpersonal conflict.
-They will study biblical principles, contemporary theories, and practical methods for managing conflict effectively within the context of the church.
+Students will study biblical principles, contemporary theories, and practical methods for managing conflict effectively in ministry contexts.
 Prerequisite: None

 Contemporary Approaches to Marriage and Family Counseling: LCPC3390